 Choose your country and language:

-IITV’s ‘South Africa with Gregg Wallace’ first episode, which aired on Tuesday, 5th January 2021, showed the presenter experience a safari in the Eastern Cape province.
+IITV’s ‘South Africa with Gregg Wallace’ first episode (aired in January 2021), showed the presenter experience a safari in the Eastern Cape province.
 Catch up on the ITV Hub here.

 Gregg stayed at Amakhala Game Reserve, which is a pioneering wildlife and conservation area just north east of Port Elizabeth and home to the ‘Big 5’- lion, rhino, elephant, buffalo and the elusive leopard.
 Gregg was lucky enough to get involved with the health checks of a young leopard at the reserve and said I think this is really quite emotional.
 I’ve never been this close to anything so beautiful, so dangerous, so powerful, it’s kind of breath-taking in a way.
 A beautiful thing.
 Deep in the African bush, not only will you find the highly desirable ‘Big 5’, you’ll also have the chance to get close to many native species including giraffes, warthogs, zebra, elands and impala.